-- Avoid speaking to the insurance company until consulting with a truck wreck lawyer.
+- Avoid speaking to the insurance company until consulting with a Columbus truck wreck lawyer.
 Insurers for commercial truck companies know truck accident claims can have a high-dollar value.
 Adjusters and corporate attorneys will be looking for any reason to minimize your settlement.
-Let a Columbus truck accident lawyer do the talking for you to protect your case.
+Let a knowledgable legal professional do the talking for you to protect your case.

 Common Causes of Truck Accidents in Columbus

 - Distracted driving – Texting while driving, making phone calls, adjusting navigation devices, or any other activity that diverts a trucker’s attention away from the road constitutes distracted driving.